Sunday, September 25, 2011

-A Name Art Project- A Wonderful End to a Rainy Friday
+A Name Art Project- A Wonderful Way to Start Your Visual Art Class

-I have become obsessed with teaching art over the last few months.
-During the summer I spent hours scouring through Pinterest looking for great art projects to use in my classroom this year.
-So when I arrived back at the school at the end of August and was told that I did not have art in my schedule I was quite upset....but then I got art back!!!
-So happy!
-In the Ontario curriculum for Grade 4 art we concentrate on the elements of design: line, colour, value, texture, shape and form, and space.
+In the Ontario curriculum for art we concentrate on the elements of design: line, colour, value, texture, shape and form, and space.
 I found a great resource for explaining the elements on this site.
 You should definitely check it out if you are teaching art this year.

 Deep Space Sparkle had just the art activity I was looking for, Name Designs: Line Art...go take a look at this fantastic project to do with your class.